2024-25 Edition

 • Visual communications

-Strategic Communications & Public Affairs is the organization's storyteller, providing information in a way that's accurate, credible, engaging, and influential.
-It uses a wide range of platforms to share the university’s story—written publications, including UCI Magazine; websites and social media; university news and features in prominent media outlets; advertising and marketing materials; visual assets such as photography, videography, and graphics; as well as advocacy and community engagement—all designed to build connections with multiple constituents.
+Strategic Communications & Public Affairs is the institution's storyteller, providing information in a way that's accurate, credible, engaging, and influential.
+It uses a wide range of platforms to share the university’s story—written publications, including UCI Magazine; digital newsletters such as UCI Digest and News for Neighbors; websites and social media; UCI news and features in prominent media outlets; advertising and marketing materials; visual assets such as photography, videography, and graphics; and advocacy and community engagement—all designed to build connections and affinity with multiple constituents.

 The office also develops and monitors communication policies, procedures, and standards to ensure a consistent, accurate, and appropriate presence.
 In addition, it provides strategy, counsel, services, and support to the university’s schools, programs, and units, including UCI Health.